next-hat/metrs/readme.md

 ## The client

-A rust client is available for you to use using [ntex](https://github.com/)

-You can install it by running:
+Metrs provides a Rust client that you can use with [ntex](https://github.com/ntex-rs/ntex).
+To install the client, run the following command:

 ```sh
 cargo add metrsd_client
 ```

-And then call the subscribe event
+You can then call the subscribe event using the following code:

 ```rust
 use metrsd_client::MetrsdClient;